-The customer must furnish the connection between the compressor package and the receiver separator.
-It is recommended the customer use a flexible line of 2 inches or larger.
+The customer must furnish the connection between the compressor package and the customer air system.
+It is recommended the customer use a flexible line of 3/4-inch or larger.
 All piping must be certified safe for the pressures and temperatures involved.